 - 6 tablespoons solid coconut oil or butter

 - ½ cup canned coconut milk or cream

 - ½ cup brown rice sourdough starter

 - 2 tablespoons sugar

 - 1 tablespoon baking powder

-- Cover the dough and allow to sour for 4 to 12 hours.
-There will be no noticeable tang at first, and the dough will develop to produce a noticeable sourdough flavor.
+- Cover the dough and sour 4-12 hours.
+There will be no noticeable tang at first, but the dough will develop a noticeable sourdough flavor.

-- Pat the dough out into a circle 1 inch high.
+- Pat the dough out into a 1-inch thick circle.
 Cut the dough into eight triangular scones or use a biscuit cutter to cut scones into desired shape.

 - Carefully transfer these to a cast-iron skillet or baking sheet.
 The dough will still be fragile so take care.
-Leave 1 to 2 inches of space between scones as they will expand.
+Leave 1-2 inches of space between scones, as they will expand.

 These scones become more sturdy as they cool, but are delicious still warm from the oven.